basicmi/AI-Chip/README.md

 > This crowdfunding effort made its way into our original article on AI chips so it’s only fair we include it in this one.
 While it is not actually possible to pick a worse name for your startup than “krtkl”, at least the product name is manageable.
 Snickerdoodle is “reconfigurable hardware for building intelligent systems” (think Raspberry Pi).
 A crowdfunding effort for Snickerdoodle raised $224,876 and they’re currenty shipping.
 If you pre-order one, they’ll deliver it by summer.
 The palm-sized unit uses the Zynq “System on Chip” (SoC) from Xilinix.

+## TeraDeep
+[TeraDeep](https://www.teradeep.com/) is building an AI Appliance using its deep learning FPGA’s acceleration.
+The company claims image recognition performance on AlexNet to achieve a 2X performance advantage compared with large GPUs, while consuming 5X less power.
+When compared to Intel’s Xeon processor, TeraDeep’s Accel technology delivers 10X the performance while consuming 5X less power.

 ## KAIST DNPU
 - [Face Recognition System “K-Eye” Presented by KAIST](http://www.kaist.ac.kr/_prog/_board/?code=ed_news&mode=V&no=65402&upr_ntt_no=65402&site_dvs_cd=en&menu_dvs_cd=)